otrv4/otrv4/otrv4.md

 If the state is `WAITING_AUTH_R`:

+  * If the instance tag in the message is not instance tag you are currently talking to, ignore the message.
   * Validate the Auth-R message and ignore the message if it fails.
   * Reply with an Auth-I message.
   * Transition state to `WAITING_AUTH_I`.